baltejbal/SWATCH/README.md

 [Time-Schedule](https://github.com/baltejbal/SWATCH/blob/master/ProjectTimeLine.mpp)<br>

 # Mechanical Assembly
-*Step 1: Preparing your development platform*
+**Step 1: Setting Up The Raspberry Pi**

-This step will outline how to prepare the project's development platform - the Raspberry Pi 3B+.
+This step will outline how to setup the Raspberry Pi 3B+.

   1. Download the latest [Raspberry Pi image](https://www.raspberrypi.org/downloads/).
-NOOBS is recommended, as it includes the latest Raspbian operating system, a variety of useful software tools pre-installed, and a selection of alternate operating systems.
+NOOBS is recommended, as it includes the latest Raspbian operating system, a variety of useful software tools are pre-installed, and a selection of alternate operating systems.

   2. Prepare your microSD card.
-Plug the card into any computer, and unzip the downloaded file to an easily-accessible folder on your computer, copy the unzipped files to the inserted microSD card.
-Once complete, unmount or safely eject the card.
+Plug the card into any computer, and unzip the downloaded file to an accessible folder on your computer, copy the unzipped files to the inserted microSD card.
+Once complete, safely eject the card.

-  3. Insert the prepared microSD card into the port located on the bottom-side of the Pi.
+  3. Insert the microSD card into the port located on the bottom of the Pi.
 Insert a keyboard, mouse, HDMI cable and Ethernet cable into the Pi.
-Ensure the HDMI cable is connected to a functioning display, and then plug in the micro-usb power adapter to power on the Rpi.
+Ensure the HDMI cable is connected to a functioning display, and then plug in the micro-usb power adapter to the Rpi.

-  4. Upon booting, a splash screen with a variety of operating system options will appear.
+  4. Upon booting up the pi, a splash screen with a variety of operating systems will appear.
 Select **Raspbian** and follow the on-screen prompts to configure your installation.
 The install process should take a few minutes.
 Once complete, the Pi will automatically restart to the the Desktop screen.

-  5. Configure more connectivity options to your Pi.
-Open the *terminal* application, and enter `sudo raspi-config`.
+  5. Once Booted enable SPI and VNC on your Pi.
+To do this open the *terminal* application, and enter `sudo raspi-config`.
 Navigate to *Interfacing options* and enable both **VNC** and **SPI**.
 VNC will allow for remote graphical connections to the Pi, and the MCP3008 uses SPI.

   6. Install required software tools and libraries.
 The ADC uses the **SpiDev** library, which must be installed.
 [Downloading SpiDev](https://github.com/baltejbal/PICS/blob/master/SpiDev_Doc.pdf).

   7. Collect information for remote access.
 Once connected to the internet, open the terminal and enter `ifconfig`.
-Make a note of the value found next to *inet* underneath the *eth0* heading.
+Make a note of the value found next to *inet* underneath the *eth0*.
 This is the Pi's IP address, and will be used to connect to the Pi from another computer.
-It can change, but rarely does assuming network conditions remain consistent.

-  8. From another computer, open any remote-connection app.
-On a Windows computer, the *Remote Desktop Connection* application can be used.
-Alternatively, RealVNC's *[VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)* can be used on any platform, and is generally the most reliable means of connecting.
+  8. From another computer, open RealVNC's *[VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)* this is a view which can be used on any platform, and is generally the most reliable means of connecting.
   Enter the IP address you noted above.
 The application will prompt you for a username and password - the Pi's default username is `pi` and the default password is `raspberry`.
-Enter these credentials, and the Pi's graphical interface should appear on the computer you are using.
 You are now controlling the Pi remotely!

   9. At this stage, all the software required for the development platform has been installed and configured.
-The Pi can be shutdown using the menu bar option, or by entering `sudo powerdown` into the terminal.
-Once the Pi is off, all the cables can be unplugged and the Pi set aside until later.
+The Pi can be shutdown using the menu bar option.

-*Step 2: Breadboarding and Prototyping*
+**Step 2: Breadboarding and Prototyping**

 This step will outline basic sensor connectivity using jumper wires and a breadboard.
 The design and layout established in this step will carry over to PCB design and soldering.

-  1. Gather the following items: Breadboard, Pulse Sensor, MCP3008 Adc and many Female-to-Male cables.
+  1. Gather the following items: Breadboard, Pulse Sensor, MCP3008 ADC and many Female-to-Male cables.

-  2. Identify the correct pins on the sensor.
-For the sensor and the ADC.
+  2. Identify the correct pins on the sensor and the ADC.

   ![](https://github.com/baltejbal/PICS/blob/master/PULSE%20SENSOR_bb.png)